Automakers improve quality to record level in annual survey

 The annual survey by J.D.
 Power finds that buyers reported a record-low 93 problems per 100 vehicles during the first three months of ownership, four problems fewer than last year.

-The survey also found that Korean brands Genesis, Kia and Hyundai claimed the top three spots for the first time in new vehicle quality.
+The survey also found that Korean brands Genesis (with 68 problems per 100 vehicles), Kia (72) and Hyundai (74) claimed the top three spots for the first time in new-vehicle quality.

 Most Read Business Stories